verastudio/G2-finalproject/README.md

 1. Play the full audio of the story.
 2. Students arrange pictures in the correct sequence in groups.

-### 4. Story Listening II - Relay Writing with Keywords
+### 4. Story Listening II - Replay Writing with Keywords

 ✅ **App #2: Keyword Cloud**